 In Kyrgyzstan, the Kyrgyz Library and Information Consortium (KLIC), took the the lead in campaigning for accession to the Marrakesh Treaty.

-Because the Treaty’s provisions have been implemented into national copyright law, when Kyrgyzstan deposits its instrument of accession at WIPO (the World Intellectual Property Organization), libraries in Kyrgyzstan can immediately start to provide accessible format copies and to exchange materials with libraries in other countries that have ratified the Treaty.
+And because the Treaty’s provisions have already been implemented into national copyright law, libraries in Kyrgyzstan can start to provide accessible format copies and to exchange materials with libraries in other countries that have ratified the Treaty.

-The law for accession and changes to national copyright law are great achievements for the library community, the local blind community, policy-makers and elected representatives who worked closely together, and a significant step in increasing access to reading materials for people in Kyrgyzstan with print disabilities.
+The law for accession to the Treaty and changes to national copyright law are great achievements for the library community, the local blind community, policy-makers and elected representatives who worked closely together.
+Now EIFL will focus on raising awareness of the new provisions in the law that present new opportunities for increasing access to reading materials for people in Kyrgyzstan with print disabilities.

 There are over 13,000 people with visual impairment in Kyrgyzstan, many of whom are unemployed.
 A major contributing factor to unemployment and lack of social integration among blind and visually impaired people everywhere is extremely limited access to books and other learning materials in accessible formats such as braille, audio and large print, and digital formats.